-The proposed Project is not expected to generate a substantial or permanent increase in noise levels, and there are no sensitive receptors within 500 feet of any construction area.
-Construction would occur for approximately 20 weeks within the Air Products Facility in Carson, and the disturbance corridor would typically be confined to an area approximately 40 to 50 feet in width and the 0.5-mile of new construction.
+The proposed Project is not expected to generate a substantial or permanent increase in noise levels, and there are no sensitive receptors within 500 feet (ft) of any construction area.
+Construction would occur for approximately 20 weeks within the Air Products Facility in Carson, and the disturbance corridor would typically be confined to an area approximately 40 to 50 ft in width and the 0.5-mile of new construction.
 Construction activities in Long Beach would occur for approximately 8 weeks and would be confined to a smaller area around the connection site with the same disturbance corridor width.
-Construction would mainly take place during daylight hours in order to reduce construction-related noise.
-The industrial zoning of all construction areas would allow for nighttime construction; however, it would be minimal.
+Construction would mainly take place during daylight hours in order to reduce construction; however, it would be minimal.
 To further reduce noise, equipment engine covers shall be in place and mufflers shall be in good working condition.